A range of Egyptian dishes

 Egyptian Food you must try

 One of the best things about my trip to Egypt was the chance to try so many new dishes, and so I’ve made a list of some of my favourite Egyptian food you must try when you visit.
-I visited during Ramadan so I didn’t have as many opportunities to try things like street food.
+I visited during Ramadan so I didn’t have as many opportunities to try things like Egyptian street food.
 Still, everything I ate was delicious, and I would love to return another time to try even more food!
 The dishes are presented in no particular order, as they were all so delicious that trying to rank them would be very difficult.
+If you are wanting recommendations of where to eat in Egypt, or where to eat in Luxor, all of these dishes were ordered at the same place.
+It’s a restaurant called Al Sahaby Lane in Luxor and was so good we went there twice to try as many dishes as we could!

 Mulukhiyah Soup (ملوخية)